garrettbates/garrettdbates.com/_posts/2024-07-07-why-use-onion-layering.md

 ### Introducing a new downstream dependency

 Imagine the most annoying possible microservice dependency.
-Suppose every input field is an acronym, they are using SOAP, and output is spread across response headers, body, and cookies.
+Suppose every input field is an acronym, they are using SOAP, and they are in the middle of revamping their whole API design.

-The raw code to interact with this dependency is horrifyingly ugly.
+The raw code to interact with this dependency is horrifyingly ugly and has inevitable upcoming changes.
 It will sit in the .infra.\* layer of our onion architecture, and **it will go no further**.
 Our .core.\* classes will not be beholden to speak the insane language of our downstream dependency.
 Instead we will reflect exactly what we need via an interface in .core.\*.

 Onion layering reduced how much pain our dependency inflicted on our code base to the .infra.\* package and in doing so also increased the readability of our .core.\* package.